Alert Source Discuss

 • DataIndex SHOULD manage internal IDs for each user.

-• DataIndex SHOULD use the IDataIndex interface:
+• DataIndex MUST use the IDataIndex interface:

 interface IDataIndex {